lucadiliello/prepare-large-datasets/README.md

 ```bash
 python test_dataset.py -i <create_dataset.tsv> --tokenizer <tokenizer-name> --limit 10000 --column 1
 ```
-If `--tokenizer` is omitted, words average will be counted. `--limit` limits the number of rows to read.
-The first thousands are usually more than enough for a good statistic. `--column` specifies the column in the `tsv` file in which sentences are stored, default `1`.
+If `--tokenizer` is omitted, words average will be counted. `--limit` limits the number of rows to read (this can be usefull with very long datasets to avout re-tokenizing all the data).
+The first thousands are usually more than enough for a good statistic. `--column` specifies the column in the `tsv` file in which sentences are stored, default `1` (`0` is the index).

 # Credits